-Some flooding evidently occurred in Victoria Park in early 1918, as it was reported that a fox had been presented to the zoo but it had since been drowned in a recent flood.
+During the 1914-18 war there was a YMCA (Young Men's Christian Association) tent in the park for wounded and convalescent soldiers, entertaining on average 100 men every day.
+Some flooding evidently occurred in the park in early 1918, as it was reported that a fox had been presented to the zoo but it had since been drowned in a recent flood.
 Also in 1918 the Parks Committee decided to establish a rabbitery at Victoria Park for wartime food production.

 This 1920s Ordnance Survey map shows the layout of hte park with its bowling green, tennis ground, bandstand, aviary and the lake which was signifificantly larger than it is today.

 There were two public shelters, one just north of the lake (marked but unlabelled) and the other north east of the bandstand.
 There were also two drinking fountains (D.Fn).
 The area marked "Aviary" and the buildings immediately to the south east comprised the zoo.